RIVER CITY CHURCH

 After spending 12 years as missionaries in the southwest – Four of those years in Mexico, and eight in El Paso, Texas – they moved to the small but unique midwest town of Kalona, Iowa where they raised three wonderful children.

-Besides helping to lead Men’s Ministry, Steve can often be found helping pack the RCC trailer after worship, and Kiff can be found helping organize our women’s connecting events.
+Steve helps oversee KidCity and Men’s Ministry, and Kiff can be found helping organize our women’s connecting events.

 Where did River City come from?